Zmiivska thermal power plant

 The Zmiivska thermal power station (Зміївська ТЕС) was a large thermal power plant (TEC) in Slobozhanske, Chuhuiv Raion, Kharkiv Oblast, Ukraine.
-It is one of Ukraine's largest power plants.
+It was one of Ukraine's largest power plants.
 It is operated by Centrenergo.
 It had an installed capacity of 2,400 MWe and was mostly fuelled by coal.
 The plant was mostly destroyed during the 22 March 2024 Russian strikes on Ukraine.

 History

 The construction of the power plant was approved in 1955 and it started operations in 1960.

 During the Russian invasion of Ukraine, the plant was damaged by Russian shelling in September 2022.
 Four civilian workers at the power plant were killed, and electricity and water delivery was affected.
 The damage was repaired later.

 In 2023, the plant was fortified against war damage, with additions of protective structures around critical elements of the plant's facilities, which was supposed to protect them against "rocket fragments, indirect UAV attacks" and similar threats.